All Guides About Start Here

 Team & Scope

 1–3 people.
 No investors.
 No board.
-One founder handles product, support, marketing, and ops.
+One person handles building, customer support, marketing, and the day-to-day.

 Niche